help-me-mom/ng-mocks/README.md

 * ~~`karmaTypescriptConfig.excludeFromCoverage` - A regex for filtering which files should be excluded from coverage instrumentation.
 Defaults to `/\.(d|spec|test)\.ts/` which excludes &ast;.d.ts, &ast;.spec.ts and &ast;.test.ts.~~ **Deprecated**, will be removed in future versions.
 Please use `karmaTypescriptConfig.coverageOptions.exclude` instead.

 * ~~`karmaTypescriptConfig.disableCodeCoverageInstrumentation` - If set to true, code coverage instrumentation will be disabled and the original TypeScript code will be shown when debugging.~~ **Deprecated**, will be removed in future versions.
-Please use `karmaTypescriptConfig.bundlerOptions.exclude` instead.
+Please use `karmaTypescriptConfig.coverageOptions.instrumentation` instead.

 * `karmaTypescriptConfig.include` - An array of file patterns to be included by the compiler.
 The values will be merged with existing options.
 This option is available in Typescript 2.0.0^.